Shishi2003/n8n-social-media-trend-generator/docs/WORKFLOW_DOCUMENTATION.md

 # Social Media Trend Generation Workflow

+## Table of Contents

+- Overview
+- Who It's For
+- Requirements
+- Required Nodes
+- How to Use It
+- How It Works
+- Inputs & Outputs
+- Configuration Guide
+- Troubleshooting

 ## Overview – What This Workflow Does

 Creating social media content consistently is a time-consuming process.
 Teams often spend hours searching for trending topics, researching industry news, brainstorming content ideas, drafting posts, and coordinating approvals before anything can be published.